-Course credit earned: Elective (1.0) May be taken more than once for credit diate Metals Grades 11-12
+Course credit earned: CTE or Elective (1.0) May be taken more than once for credit

-Prerequisite: Completion of Intro to Tech and Interme-
+Prerequisite: Intro to Tech and Intermediate Metals

 This course is open to the Junior or Senior who has excelled in Intro to Technology, Intermediate Metals and is currently or will be enrolled in Advanced Metals.
 Specific tasks will include setting up machinery for various lessons as well as setting up new machinery as it arrives.
 Students will be expected to be part of lesson planning and implementation of instruction to intro and intermediate metals classes.
 Participation in this class should be considered by anyone who enjoys metals, is considering a career in manufacturing or education.
 Instructor approval is required.